Authored by the expert who managed and guided the team behind the France Property Pack

 Everything you need to know before buying real estate is included in our France Property Pack

-In this article, we break down the current housing prices in Biarritz, explain what is driving them, and share our forecasts for 2026 and beyond.
+In this article, we break down the current housing prices in Biarritz and what has been happening in the local property market recently.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Biarritz.